ryo33/desel-lang/README.md

 * Desel is case sensitive.
 * Desel only allows UTF-8 encoded characters.
 * Desel treats `LF` and `CRLF` as newline.

+You can read the syntax description of Desel in [grammar.ebnf](grammar.ebnf).

 ## Example